krsmith436/SHSF-Documents/pc_access_github_ssh.md

 bash
 ssh -T git@github.com
 ```
-You should see: 'Hi username!
-You've successfully authenticated...'
+You should see: `Hi username!
+You've successfully authenticated...`
 ### 6. Use SSH for repositories
 When cloning, use the SSH URL:
 ```